How to mount Blob storage as a file system with blobfuse

 accountName myaccount accountKey storageaccesskey containerName mycontainer

-Once you've created this file, make sure to restrict access so no other user can read it.
+Once you've created and edited this file, make sure to restrict access so no other users can read it.

 chmod 600 fuse_connection.cfg